 If interested in representing a client from the LGBT community, please contact Moises Lopez Soltero, LGBT Pro Bono Project Coordinator.
-For cases regarding non-LGBT clients or unaccompanied children, please contact Lili Henkel, Asylum Pro Bono Project Coordinator.
+For cases regarding unaccompanied children, please contact Lili Henkel, Asylum Pro Bono Project Coordinator.

-9. A. is a queer non-binary person from Ghana.
+6. A. is a queer non-binary person from Ghana.
 They speak English and live in the Western suburbs of Chicago.
 Their affirmative asylum application must be filed by July 22, 2023.
 (22-0159561)